 My parents bought the camp, in late 1979, even before moving to Canada.
 The previous owners still operated it for the summer 1980 season and we took it over, with existing reservations, starting summer 1981.
 The camp, as it was, had 8 cottages that were rented out.
-Other than a sink and cold water faucet in one of them, there wasn't any indoor plumbing in any of the cottages for rent.
+None of the cottages for rent had indoor plumbing.
 Even the main cottage only had a flush toilet and a kitchen sink with cold water (plus a bathtub, but no faucet on it).
 Still, it was a fun summer.
 I was 12 years old at the time.

 No heavy equipment was used for the construction.
 All the digging that needed to be done for the foundations was done by hand.
 Later my dad hand dug the trenches for connecting water and septic pipes together (photo at right, with my sisters).